Eight Knitting Patterns for Cozy and Comfortable Scarves

 Knitted scarves are the perfect handmade gift: They're easy to make, one size fits all, and small imperfections give them charm.
 Plus, you can choose needle and yarn sizes to match the amount of time you can invest.

 Large needles make for speedy knitting—and a pretty, loosely textured scarf.
-The one here, right, is made from merino wool, known for being soft and lofty.
-(Merino sheep, below right, are covered with fleece from ears to hooves and produce veritable clouds of wool.)
+Ours is made from merino wool, known for being soft and lofty.

 For this classic design, the main body is worked in stockinette stitch, the most common of all stitch patterns, which is formed by alternating knit rows and purl rows.

 Knitting this chic scarf is easier (and faster) than it looks.
 We paired a bulky cream-colored wool with a fine light-blue mohair and used a U.S. size 20 needle, so we only cast on 14 stitches.